stackstweaks/meow/README.md

-Run and loader should run.
+Extract and open meow.exe and loader should run.